LOUIS XIV* WANTED TO RAISE HIS BASTARD DAUGHTER'S RANK BY MARRIAGE TO THE PRINCE, BUT BORN OF A DOUBLE ADULTERY* SHE WAS A MISALLIANCE

 in La Galigaï by Eve de Castro, 1990

-Manners in modern France inherited from the nobility: L'appât du gain ("the lure of profit") is a negative term, money is not part of ordinary conversation and at a business lunch, is mentioned only at the end.
+Manners in modern France inherited from the nobility: L'appât du gain ("the lure of profit") is a negative term and money is mentioned only at the end of a business lunch.

-• With inflation lessening the value of immutable peasant dues, most nobles lacked the capital to launch an enterprise even had they wished to do so.
+- With inflation lessening the value of immutable peasant dues, most nobles lacked the capital to launch an enterprise even had they the capacity and wish to do so.

 # # #